Blues (Super Rugby): 2022 Season

+2023 Season

+The Blues landed third in the 12 team round robin for Super Rugby Pacific 2023 season.
+They defeated the Waratahs 41–12 in the QF, but lost the Semi-Final 15–52 to the Crusaders, who went on to win the 2023 Final against the Chiefs.

+2024 Season

+The Blues had a three-way tie W-D-L in the 2024 season round robin, along with the Hurricanes and Brumbies.
+The Bonus Points were the deciding factor, placing the Hurricanes first, Blues second, and Brumbies third.
+Having qualified for the quarter finals, the Blues went on to destroy the Fiji Drua 36-5 which matched them up against the Brumbies for their Semi Final.
+The Blues triumphed 34-20 ensuring their spot in the Grand Final.
+The Chiefs played an equally exciting Semi Final to defeat the round-robin winning Hurricanes 30–19.
+The Grand Final was decidedly the Blue's game, almost doubling every positive statistic compared to the Chiefs.
+5 Blues trys were scored to the Chief's 1.
+The final score was 41–10, the drought was over, and the Blues had won their first Super Rugby title since 21 years ago in 2003.

 Rivalries

 Overall the Blues have dated rivalries with all other New Zealand-based Super Rugby teams (Chiefs, Hurricanes, Crusaders and Highlanders), however a notable trophy is contested between the Blues and Highlanders.
 The Gordon Hunter Memorial Trophy is contested between the Blues and Highlanders as a part of regular season fixtures between the two sides.
-The trophy is awarded in memory of Gordon Hunter, who had been head coach of both teams prior to his passing away in 2002.
+The trophy is awarded in memory of Gordon Hunter, who had been head coach of both teams prior to his death in 2002.

 Stadium

 The team's primary home ground is Eden Park, located in the central Auckland suburb of Kingsland.
 The stadium has a capacity of 50,000.
 In addition to hosting Blues home matches, the ground is the home of the Auckland Rugby Football Union and Auckland Cricket, and is a frequent host of All Blacks matches, and hosted the 2011 Rugby World Cup semi-finals, third-place playoff, and final.

 In addition to Eden Park, Blues home matches are occasionally held at North Harbour Stadium, home of the North Harbour Rugby Union, and Okara Park, home of the Northland Rugby Union.